Tips on How to Get Your Car Ready for Spring

 The car's door panel often gets neglected, yet it's a very important part of your car.
 It includes the framework for the door that houses the arm rest, the door handle, and the electronics that power the window and sometimes the light buttons.
 It's usually covered in some material, like leather or suede.
 The door panel is very simple to clean and you can use the following procedure to do the task:

-Start by using a vacuum cleaner to remove dirt and debris on the door panel.
+Vacuum cleaner: Start by using a vacuum cleaner to remove dirt and debris on the door panel.
 Make sure to also attach a crevice device to the end of the vacuum hose, so that it fits inside tight cubbyholes and cavities.

-If you’re looking for a professional finish, consider using an air compressor.
+Air compressor: If you're looking for a professional finish, consider using an air compressor.
 This machine will blow out pressured air and remove hard-to-get-at dirt and dust.
 Make sure to wear a mask to protect your face from the debris that will fly out.

-For the vinyl covering on your door panel, you’ll need the specific cleansers, made for cleaning this type of material.
+Vinyl cleaner: For the vinyl covering on your door panel, you'll need the specific cleansers, made for cleaning this type of material.
 You can apply the cleanser, using a microfiber or cotton cloth, as well as any brush with soft bristles.

-Consider leaving the windows or doors open for a couple minutes to let them dry out.
+Let dry: Consider leaving the windows or doors open for a couple minutes to let them dry out.

 Clean the Window Channels